Admissions

 Acceptable prerequisite courses adhere to the following:

-- Chemistry: A General Chemistry course OR a Chemistry course which includes a combination of inorganic (general), organic and biochemistry (must contain all 3).
+Chemistry: A “combined” chemistry course which includes a combination of inorganic (general), organic and biochemistry (must contain all 3) OR a General Chemistry.

 - Course(s) must total a minimum of 5 quarter units or 3 semester units.